Scroll to top

 She completed her Bachelor of Science at the University of Alberta and went on to attend the Canadian Memorial Chiropractic College and McMaster University for her Chiropractic and Acupuncture designations respectively.

-In her spare time, you can find her supporting the sweaty pursuits of her patients as a Lululemon ambassador, advocating for her community as an active board member on the Stollery Women’s Network, coaching alongside Andrea as a co-founder of Startline Run Coaching, and training for IronMan races in Edmonton’s River Valley.
+In her spare time spare time, you can find Dr. Kara supporting the sweaty pursuits of her patients as a Lululemon Ambassador, advocating for our community as an active board trustee of the Stollery Children’s Hospital Foundation, and training for her next Ironman in Edmonton’s very own River Valley.

 – “Nothing is impossible, if we are in it together.”